 Please be ready with your application reference number starting with 'P'.
 For example P1234567

-Stealing offences have one of the most "ambiguous" laws, and it is why it is the most committed offence in Australia.
+Stealing offences have one of the most “ambiguous” laws.
+It is also one of the most commonly committed offences in Australia.
 However, Every State and Territory have their separate laws and system on how they prosecute and punish offenders who are guilty of a stealing offence.

 The Criminal Code Act 1924 (Tasmania) details and explains the behaviours and actions that constitute a stealing offence.
 It further prescribes the punishments and charges under which an accused will be prosecuted/defended in the court.